Chunking Information

-Chunking refers to an approach for making more efficient use of short-term by grouping information.
+Chunking refers to an approach for making more efficient use of short-term memory by grouping information.
 Chunking breaks up long strings of information into units or chunks.
 The resulting chunks are easier to commit to memory than a longer uninterrupted string of information.

 Good chunking facilitates comprehension and retrieval of information.